Pupils that are abnormally small under normal lighting conditions are called pinpoint pupils. Another word for it is myosis, or miosis.

 Other than lighting, pupils can change size in reaction to other stimuli.
 For instance, your pupils might get bigger when you’re excited or on heightened alert.
 Some drugs can cause your pupils to get bigger, while others make them get smaller.

-In adults, pupils normally measure between 2 and 4 millimeters in bright light.
+In adults, pupils normally measure between in bright light.
 In the dark, they usually measure between 4 and 8 millimeters.

 One of the most likely reasons someone might have pinpoint pupils is the use of narcotic pain medications and other drugs in the opioid family, such as: